 |Future Modifications:||4.0 (in process), 16" GC early snowflake alloys (got 'em) w/BFG's, 2.5" lift, 8.8 & 4:10's, mebbe a winch|

 My YJ is a Spinnaker Blue and grey '89 with a 4.2 and 5 speed, hard top and full hard doors.
 It has no rust to speak of on the body, but the frame was sectioned out from mid-rear arch and replaced with a solid section that was filled with POR-15 and Rustoleum prior to being sectioned in.
 The original interior is nearly perfect, including the dash and stock console.
 The only thing missing is the rear carpet.

 I traded a '78 Kawasaki KZ650 for it (had $500 total in that bike), even up.
 I installed a rebuilt Carter carb and replaced the rear axle and brakes because the later rear that was in it had shed teeth from both the ring and pinion.
-I installed a rear from another '89 YJ as I was in a rush to get it back on the road, but I got busy before I could finish and it's still sitting.
-If I could go back, I'd put in a Ford 8.8 and a 4:10 front axle and call it a day (an Explorer axle would cost me about $50).
+I installed a rear from another '89 YJ as I was in a rush to get it back on the road, but I got busy before I could finish and in retrospect (and yet another stock rear installed), I'd put in a Ford 8.8 and a 3:73 front axle and call it a day (an Explorer axle would cost me about $50).
 She's been on the road for years now with relatively few issues.

 Other planned upgrades include a 2.5" lift (new springs and boomerang shackles), new shocks, an AX-15 or TF999 when the Pukeout pukes out, a 4.5 stroker, new paint and a cool hood decal (I'm designing one myself).
-I may upgrade the seat frames to recliners and the column to a tilt, and an XJ leather wrapped steering wheel is a MUST.
+I may upgrade the seat frames to fit recliners and the column to a tilt, and an XJ leather wrapped steering wheel is a MUST.
 I'm also on the hunt for a vintage set of Carr aluminum nerf bars to replace rotted out Smittybuilt ones I had to cut off.
-I have a set of five snowflake alloys from a 95-98 Grand Cherokee Limited Edition that are currently getting wrapped in BFG 265/70 16 Long Trail tires and are already stuffed on even though the lift is still on the horizon.
+I have a set of five 16" Timberline alloys from a 96-98 Grand Cherokee Orvis Edition that are currently wrapped in BFG 265/70 16 Long Trail tires and are already stuffed on even though the lift is still on the horizon.
 I like that filled up wheel well look.